simonduq/openlab/appli/iotlab_tests/sonar/README.md

   - When receiving a character in [a-f], sends a broadcast message at a specific power.
   - When receiving the character 'h', print help.
   - When receiving the charecter 'r', turn off leds.
-  - When receiving a broadcast message, prints a report oon its serial link.
+  - When receiving a broadcast message, prints a report on its serial link.

 ## Power specification
 |'character'   |  a  |  b  |  c  |  d  |  e  |  f  |